This VEQT review covers its holdings, fees, pros and cons, how to purchase VEQT in Canada, and how it compares to XEQT.

-1. Questrade: ETF purchases are free, however, you incur a trading commission when you decide to sell (up to $9.95 per trade).
+2. Questrade: ETF purchases are free; however, you incur a trading commission when you decide to sell ($4.95 to $9.95 per trade).

-Questrade is available via a web interface on your computer, tablet or smartphone.
+Questrade is available via a web interface on your computer, tablet, or smartphone.
 They also have a decent mobile app.
-Their brokerage platform is very versatile and offers access to realtime stock quotes, multiple financial products including options.
+This brokerage platform is very versatile and offers access to real-time stock quotes and multiple financial products, including options.

 VEQT vs. XEQT